Rickenbacker 330 (White, ex Paul Weller)

 - featured in the video of Don't Go Away

-- featured in the performance of D'You Know What I Mean?
+- featured in the performances of D'You Know What I Mean?
 (July 1997) and Who Feels Love?
 (July 2000) at Top of the Pops

 - played live in Wonderwall (1997 & USA mini-tour 1999)